cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

   their respective length prepended.
 E.g. lv\_cat(a0,a1) returns prepend\_len(a0) \|\| prepend\_len(a1).
 The detailed specification of lv\_cat and a reference implementations are given in the appendix.

-- network\_encode(Y,AD) denotes a function that outputs an octet string encoding of the input octet strings Y and AD for transfer on the network.
+- network\_encode(Y,AD) denotes the function specified by the application layer that outputs an octet string encoding of the input octet strings Y and AD for transfer on the network.
 The implementation of MSG = network\_encode(Y,AD) SHALL allow the receiver party to parse MSG for the individual subcomponents Y and AD.
   For CPace we RECOMMEND to implement network\_encode(Y,AD) as network\_encode(Y,AD) = lv\_cat(Y,AD).

-  Other prefix-free encodings, such as the network encoding used for the client-hello messages in TLS MAY also be used but here the guidance given in the security consideration section MUST be considered.
+  Other prefix-free encodings, such as the network encoding used for the client-hello messages in TLS MAY also be used.
+We give guidance in the security consideration sections. but here the guidance given in the security consideration section MUST be considered.

 - sample\_random\_bytes(n) denotes a function that returns n octets uniformly distributed between 0 and 255.

 - zero\_bytes(n) denotes a function that returns n octets with value 0.

 - oCat(bytes1,bytes2) denotes ordered concatenation of octet strings, which places the lexiographically larger octet string first.
 (Explicit reference code for this function is given in the appendix.)

 - transcript(MSGa,MSGb) denotes function outputing a string for the protocol transcript with messages MSGa and MSGb.
   In applications where CPace is used without clear initiator and responder roles, i.e. where the ordering of messages is